FrancoGL20/python-tools/Simple file processing/Drop duplicate lines/README.md

 ## Use

-1. Create a data file (no matter extension .txt, csv, md, etc.)
+1. Create a data.csv file
 2. Open and execute the [main.ipynb](./main.ipynb)
 3. A file with no repeated lines will be created